 Table of Contents

-In 2025, electricity rates per unit in India vary considerably across states, reflecting differences in consumption patterns, production costs, and state-specific regulations.
-Below is a table summarising the approximate electricity rates per unit for various states:
+In 2026, electricity rates per unit in India vary considerably across states, reflecting differences in consumption patterns, production costs, and state-specific regulations.
+Below is a table summarising the approximate price of electricity rates per unit for various states:

 Quality Service Guarantee Or Painting Free